THAT'S ALL SHE WROTE

 I recently sold the house with the Meyer’s zoysia lawn and moved.
 I now own another house with an emerald zoysia lawn.
 While walking the property with some family members one afternoon, I noticed a big patch of a broad-bladed grass that was obviously not zoysia.
 My uncle said, “That looks a lot like centipede.”
 Uh-oh.

-since I had already arranged for him to evaluate my newly acquired lawn.
+I made a mental note to have Chad investigate this suspicious patch, since I had already arranged for him to evaluate my newly acquired lawn.
 The day of the appointment arrived.
 He pulled up a sprig of the mystery grass and studied it.
 He furrowed his brow.
 He finally said, “Tell you what - I’ll treat this area with a product called Drive.
 If it turns a sickly yellow, we’ll know it’s torpedo grass.”
 He treated the patch, and in a few days the grass did indeed start turning the tell-tale sickly yellow hue.
 So it isn’t centipede, or St. Augustine, or any desirable southern grass.
 IT’S THE DREADED TORPEDO GRASS!
 ARGGHHH!!
 And there’s a whole bunch of it making a run for the neighbor’s bermuda lawn next to mine.

 I don’t know who named this devilish weed “torpedo grass,” except they probably had to resort to firing a torpedo to get rid of the dang stuff.
 Well, I whipped it once, I believe I can do it again.
 To sort of quote Admiral David Farragut, “Damn the torpedo grass!
 Pull weeds ahead!”